matobet/doctor-rest/README.md

     topic='vm/1963c0f2-2490-4810-a66f-0e76d81ebea2' payload='-'

 ### Bulk Operations
 In case of bulk operation the diff is made for each individual document and appropriate creation/modification/removal broadcasts are made for each document (and on each respective topic corresponding to given document).

+## Query Capabilities

+To simply get all documents of given type you would probably expect

+    GET /entities/vm

+to work and indeed it does.
+Similarly to get specific document

+    GET /entities/vm/1963c0f2-2490-4810-a66f-0e76d81ebea2

+But these most basic `GET`'s return the whole documents in their entirety.
+To be more specific and query just the fields you are interested in we introduce the selector object.

+    {
+        "select": ["id", "name", "status"]
+    }

+It is an object that may be specified either as a body of the `GET` request (which many clients don't support) or as a query parameter:

+    GET /entities/vm?q={"select": ["id", "name", "status"]}

+Where the exact same JSON object is serialized as the value of the `q` query parameter.